mhgan1798/tilaplti-react-takehome/README.md

 - Consider error handling for the API call
 - Unit testing of the API call and frontend
 - Allowing filtering when clicking on a histogram bar
+- Properly handled the sizing of each histogram bar

 ![alt text](image.png)